Paris Can Wait: Production

 In February 2015, it was announced Eleanor Coppola would direct the film from a screenplay she had written, with Diane Lane, Yvan Attal and Nicolas Cage joining the cast of the film, with Fred Roos producing under their American Zoetrope banner.
 In September 2015, it was announced Arnaud Viard and Alec Baldwin had joined the cast of the film, replacing Attal and Cage, respectively, with Lifetime joining as a co-producer.

 Filming

 Principal photography began on June 15, 2015 and concluded on July 31, 2015.

 Release

 The film had its world premiere in the Special Presentations section at the 2016 Toronto International Film Festival on September 12, 2016.
-Shortly after, Sony Pictures Classics acquired U.S distribution rights to the film, be released it on May 12, 2017.
+Shortly after, Sony Pictures Classics acquired North American distribution rights to the film, releasing it on May 12, 2017.

 Reception

 On review aggregator Rotten Tomatoes, the film has an approval rating of 47% based on 111 reviews, with an average rating of 5.39/10.
 The site's critical consensus reads, "Paris Can Wait's likable stars are ill-served by a film that lacks interesting ideas or characters and has little to offer beyond striking travelogue visuals."
 On Metacritic, the film has a score of 48 out of 100, based on 25 critics, indicating "mixed or average reviews".